Home / Interiors

 Sometimes, good decor is about less, not more.
 We already know dishes shouldn’t be stifling or more impressive than satisfying.
 And not every room needs to flirt with the bizarre and surreal.
 Here, the focus is on the place as a place.
 A spot to sit down and look, before or between the drinks and dining.
 A place that feels public and private at the same time, buzzing but audible.
 You should be able to see your food, not its imperfections and insecurities.

 Here are some restaurants.
-They might not be in the Eat Drink Design Awards, but they do a great job in the looks department and are worth a visit.
 They can make you feel alive without longing for sunglasses and happy to wait while the belly rumbles away…

 NSW